mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 ```

 !!! note "Info"
     Users can choose any approach in this section to obtain the WLS estimator based on their needs.
+Additionally, users can review the [Gauss-Newton Algorithm](@ref GaussNewtonAlgorithmTutorials) used in the wrapper function within the tutorial section.

 ---